putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 The quartermaster also had something for the lieutenant: a set of stormtrooper armor.
 The officer gave it a once over and demurred.
 His face was red.
 “Get me an officer’s field uniform.”

-“My orders were to provide you with armor,” the quartermaster said flipping through papers on a clipboard.
+“My orders were to provide you with armor,” the quartermaster said, flipping through papers on a clipboard.
 “No rank insignia visible.
 Yeah, those Rebels go straight for the officers these days.”

 The lieutenant pulled him aside and in a low whisper said “I need an officer’s uniform.
 I’m an officer.
 I’m not going to go on patrol dressed like,” he paused, and said incredulously “… a stormtrooper.”